 The Bridge Year Program in India introduces students to the diversity, complexity, and intrigue that characterize modern Indian society.
 Based in Varanasi, students live with homestay families and volunteer alongside community members at local schools and non-governmental organizations working to address a wide array of social issues, including illiteracy, inadequate access to education, and human trafficking.
-Through daily life in Varanasi, one of India’s oldest and holiest cities, two short-term group service projects in rural areas, and various excursions and enrichment activities, students explore India’s diverse cultural and religious traditions along with its immense poverty and some of its most pressing social, economic, and environmental challenges.
+Through daily life in Varanasi, one of India’s oldest and holiest cities, two short-term group service projects in rural areas, and various excursions and enrichment activities, students explore India’s diverse cultural and religious traditions along with its most pressing social, economic, and environmental challenges.
 Along the way, participants learn conversational Hindi, trek through the Himalayas, and visit some of India’s most captivating cities and monuments.

 Program Location: Bridge Year students in India spend nine months of service based primarily in the city of Varanasi, also known locally as Banaras, located on the banks of the Ganges River in the northern state of Uttar Pradesh.
 In a number of ways, Varanasi represents so many of the hopes and needs of India.
 It is a thriving and dynamic city, extremely rich in cultural, religious and historical significance.
 At the same time, many of its 1.1 million residents struggle daily with the challenges of discrimination, poverty, insufficient health care, and limited access to education.